About the Campus

 Science Annex: Houses six offices for instructors, two lecture rooms, and a science computer lab.

-Science: Houses eleven offices for instructors, a computer lab, seven large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, vivarium and greenhouse, a microbiology laboratory, and two anatomy and physiology labs.
+Science: Houses eleven offices for instructors, seven large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, a microbiology laboratory, two anatomy and physiology labs and a biomedical research lab.
 Each laboratory adjoins spacious storerooms and preparation rooms.

-Learning Lab: The Learning Lab is a comprehensive, yet comfortable, academic tutoring facility open to all students that provides one-on-one instruction, small group instruction, and technology-enhanced instruction in English, mathematics and science and Internet accessible computers.
+Learning Lab: The Learning Lab is a comprehensive, yet comfortable, academic tutoring facility open to all students that provides one-on-one instruction, small group instruction, and online instruction in writing, mathematics and science.
+The Learning Lab also provides computers with Internet access as well as study spaces.

 Academic Classrooms: This building houses fifteen general classrooms of varying size.
 Classrooms in this building are used interchangeably for the general education courses.

 Administration: This building houses a large commons area for student lounging, Cyber Café general circulation area, and evening coordinator offices.
-Administrative offices include offices for the Vice President, Deans of Business Services and Instruction, in addition to two conference rooms and lobby area.
+Administrative offices include offices for the Vice President, Deans of Business Services and Teaching and Learning, in addition to two conference rooms and lobby area.

 Physical Education: Contains two classrooms, five offices, storage and supply rooms, four student dressing rooms, a fitness center, restrooms, a gymnasium playing area which could be used for a full basketball court and/or used for two smaller cross courts, and a stage area which doubles as a physical activities area.
 An Olympic size heated swimming pool adjoins this building.